wp-plugins/wp-e-commerce-dynamic-gallery/readme.txt

 == Upgrade Notice ==

+= 1.1.9.5 =
+Update now for a bug fix - a3 Plugin Framework conflict with WP e-Commerce tax rates and full compatibility with WP e-Commerce v 3.8.14.1 and WordPress v 3.9.1.

 = 1.1.9.4 =
 Upgrade now for wpMandrill plugin conflict bug fix plus 4 Framework Tweaks and full compatibility with WP e-Commerce Version 3.8.13.3 and WordPress Version 3.8.1.